Culture of Portugal: Theater

 Portugal never developed a great Dramatic theatre tradition due primarily to the fact that the Portuguese were more passionate about lyric or humorous works than dramatic art.
 Gil Vicente is often seen as the father of Portuguese theatre - he was the leading Portuguese playwright in the 16th century.
 During the 20th century, theatre found a way to reach out to the people, specially the middle class, through what in Portugal is known as "Revista" - a form of humorous and cartoonish theatre designed to expose and criticize social (and political) issues, but in a way that entertains and amuses the audience.

 Gil Vicente (1435–1536) is considered the first great Portuguese playwright.
 Frequently called the father of Portuguese theatre, he portrays the society of the 16th century.
 Anticipating the 17th-century French writer Jean-Baptiste de Santeul's well-known phrase "castigat ridendo mores", Gil Vicente became famous for his satirical plays such as the "Triologia das Barcas" ("Auto da Barca do Inferno" (1517), "Auto da Barca do Purgatório" (1518); "Auto da Barca da Glória" (1518)).
 In these plays, he creates some characters who are representative of their social group.
 This results in not only comical, but also strong critical situations.
 Gil Vicente also wrote other important plays such as "Auto da Índia" (1509), "Auto da Fama" (1510), and "Farsa de Inês Pereira" (1523).

-Another relevant playwright of the 16th century is António Ferreira (1528–1569), who wrote "A Castro" (1587), a well-known tragedy about the forbidden love between D. Pedro I and D. Inês de Castro.
+Another relevant playwright of the 16th century is António Ferreira (1528–1569), who wrote Castro (1587), a well-known tragedy about the forbidden love between D. Pedro I and D. Inês de Castro.
 António Ferreira is considered the father of Renaissance culture in Portugal.

 One of the most famous playwrights of the 18th century is António José da Silva (1705–1739), commonly known as "O Judeu" because of his Judaic origins.
 He wrote several plays such as "Os Encantos de Medeia" (1735), "As Variedades de Proteu" (1737) and "Precipício de Faetonte" (1738).

 Almeida Garrett (1799–1854) was a turning point in Portuguese literature as far as the themes are concerned.
 His most outstanding play is "Frei Luís de Sousa" (1844), which became a classic of Portuguese theatre.
 Garrett also wrote "Um Auto de Gil Vicente" (1838), "Filipa de Vilhena" (1846) and "O Alfageme de Santarém" (1842).
 These three plays as well as "Frei Luís de Sousa" are somehow connected with Portuguese history.
 Furthermore, Garrett is also the founder of the "Conservatório Geral de Arte Dramática" as well as of the "Teatro Nacional D. Maria II".